 XPG has put together an impressive package in the Precog gaming headset.
 It combines a wealth of connectivity options with solidly voiced and loud drivers and an excellent mic that really delivers on noise cancelation for a very fair price.

 Unfortunately, the Precog does not fare well when using the 3.5mm cable to connect.
-Audio quality and volume suffer significantly without the USB connector’s powerful DAC, and you lose one of the Precog’s most impressive features, ENC.
+Audio quality and volume suffer significantly without the USB connector’s powerful DAC, and with any 3.5mm connection you won't be able to use ENC, which happens to be of the Precog’s most impressive features.
 This means that gamers who wish to use this headset with their Xbox are left wanting.

 I’m also somewhat perplexed by Adata’s choice of going with an auto-adjust headband instead of a standard self-adjusting one.
 The headband’s more comfortable than some others by virtue of having a tighter fit, but the "one size fits all" mentality works for socks, not headsets.
 For other options with both USB and 3.5mm, there’s the very cozy Razer BlackShark V2, more traditional Riotoro Aviator Classic and colorful HyperX Cloud Alpha (none connect via USB-C though).